 Are you applying to med school and curious about Early Assurance medical programs?
 In this guide, we’ll go over what they are and how to apply them.

 The journey to becoming a medical doctor is a long one.
 First, finishing four years of your undergraduate degree, four years of medical school, and a few more years completing your residency.
-This journey can be overwhelming and stressful for a person.
+This journey can be overwhelming and stressful for many students

 In this guide, we’ll be going over medical schools with Early Assurance programs.
 These programs are designed to fast-track students completing their undergraduate degree into getting accepted to medical school.